ximpledev/lib-test/README.md

 now dist/index.js is transpiled

 - modify package.json
-to let npm know what the primary main entry point is
+to let npm know what the primary entry point is

 "main": "index.js",
 =>
 "main": "dist/index.js",

+c.f.,
+app-test doesn't have to worry about it, only libs, such as: lit-test, have to use "main" to locate its primary entry point